If you’re a job seeker, you probably place a lot of importance on your resume, matching it to positions you see advertised online.

 What can you do about it?
 Sometimes nothing.
 And sometimes, you need to be honest with yourself.

-Contrary to popular belief, being likeable isn’t something we’re born with (like charisma), nor is it a medal bestowed upon a lucky few.
-Being likeable is something we control.
+Contrary to popular belief, being likable isn’t something we’re born with (like charisma), nor is it a medal bestowed upon a lucky few.
+Being likable is something we control.
 It’s a matter of Emotional Intelligence (EQ).

-It takes a lot of maturity to be realistic about your own weaknesses (and likeability), and it takes even more maturity to invest time and energy to work on resolving them.
+It takes a lot of maturities to be realistic about your weaknesses (and likeability), and it takes even more maturity to invest time and energy to work on resolving them.
 Many otherwise competent professionals fail to do this, or are simply unaware that it is necessary.

 It may not be what or who you know